qadron/cuboid/README.md

-# Cuboid Framework -- a decentralized distributed framework in Ruby.
+# Cuboid Framework -- a decentralized & distributed computing framework in Ruby.

 ## Summary